Negative pressure in shear thickening band of a dilatant fluid: Discussions

-Although our experiments clearly show the existence of the negative pressure regions, it has not been reported in the literature; some experiments report only positive pressure when DST occurs\cite{fall,lootens1,ericjaegar,comment}.
-These experiments, however, do not observe the spatial variation of the pressure, but mesure only total force on the upper plate of a cone-plate or plate-plate type rheometer, using small samples.
-In such measurement, the effect of the negative pressure may be hidden by the large positive pressure under strong external shear stress in the case where the value of the negative pressure is limitied, even though the size of the negative pressure region is not small in comparison with that of the positive pressure.
+Although our experiments clearly show the existence of the negative pressure regions, it has not been reported in the literature \footnote{The weak negative pressure has been reported for a low concentrated medium in the continuum shear thickening regime in ref.\cite{lootens1}}; some experiments report only positive pressure when DST occurs\cite{fall,lootens1,ericjaegar}.
+These experiments, however, do not observe the spatial variation of the pressure, but measure only total force on the upper plate of a cone-plate or plate-plate type rheometer, using small samples.
+In such measurement, the effect of the negative pressure may be hidden by the large positive pressure under strong external shear stress in the case where the value of the negative pressure is limited, even though the size of the negative pressure region is not small in comparison with that of the positive pressure.

-In conclusion, our experiments and numerical simulations show that the negative pressure segment along the tensile direction is dominant in the shear thickening band of a dilatant fluid.
-The negative pressure in the thickening bands indicates that the thickening is caused by Reynolds dilatancy; the negative pressure caused by the dilatancy generates contact structure in the granular medium, and the solidification of the medium is due to the frictional resistance against the rearrangement of the structure.
+In conclusion, our experiments and numerical simulations show that, the negative pressure segment along the tensile direction is dominant in the shear thickening band of a dilatant fluid.
+The negative pressure in the thickening bands indicates that the thickening is caused by Reynolds dilatancy; the negative pressure caused by the dilatancy generates contact structure in the granular medium, {and the solidification of the medium is due to the frictional resistance against the rearrangement of the structure.}